contiv/contiv.github.io/CONTRIBUTING.md

 When you edit the Markdown source files, your changes will be available immediately.
 Reload the page to see them.

-## Updating API Reference

-The [API Reference](http://contiv.github.io/documents/api/contiv.html) is generated as part of the [contivmodel](https://github.com/contiv/contivmodel) build process.
-After you've made changes to `contivmodel`, built the code, and merged a PR there, simply copy `./spec/docs/contiv.html` from the `contivmodel` repo to `./websrc/source/documents/api/contiv.html` in this repo and run `make` to make it part of the static site.

-## Updating ContivModel Client
+## Updating Client Library

-ContivModel's client documentation is generated via GoDoc.
+Go client library documentation is generated via GoDoc.
 This is hosted on an external site and is automatically pulled in from Github.
 You can trigger a manual refresh by going to the bottom of the [contivmodel client page](https://godoc.org/github.com/contiv/contivmodel/client) and clicking "Refresh Now".

 ## Submitting Changes